-The class teacher is Mrs Smith and they are also supported by Mrs Day, Mrs Hurst and Mrs Hurst.
+The children in Pine Class are in our Reception Class.
+The class teacher is Mrs Smith and they are also supported by Mrs Day and Ms Hurst.

 We start our day with ‘Busy Fingers’ activities.
 The aim of this is to develop hand and arm muscles ready for writing and to focus on letter formation.
 We also use this time to practise using scissors and other tools.
 The activities are interesting and fun and are often linked to a theme such as fireworks or snowflakes.

-Every day we have a whole class Phonics session, learning to link sounds and letters.
+Every day we have a whole class Phonics session, our chosen scheme is ‘StoryTime phonics’.
+Feel free to look on the phonics page for more information.
 Everyone then has an opportunity to develop their skills independently through a range of reading and writing challenges.

 We also have a daily Maths lessons, and more importantly, children have opportunity to develop their maths skills practically during continuous provision time.